Learn-Write-Repeat/Open-contributions/Bommidi_Python_OOPS.md

-# OOPS concepts in Python
+# Python OOPs Concepts

+Like the other general programming languages,Python is also an ***Object-Oriented Programming*** language.
+It allows us to develop applictions using an object oriented approach.In Python,we can easily create and use classes and objects

+**Major Topics in OOPS are:**

 - Class
 - Objects
 - Inheritance
 - Encapsulation
+- Polymorphism
-- polymorphism
+- Data Abstraction

-> This main objective of this documentation is to make understand these concepts in a simple way.
+> This main objective of this documentation is to make understand these concepts in a "Simple way".

 **<ins>Class:</ins>**

  It's the blueprint of any object where we intiliaze the necessary parameters to construct our object

 + we intiliaze our needs in functions called ***Methods***
-+ In python, we determine the class by the following way,
++

 **<ins>Objects:</ins>**